OmarSamirz/ImageFromTextGenerator/README.md

     # OR

-    # You can use for-loop to further modify you images or do something else
+    # You can use for-loop to further modify your images or do something else
     for i, (img, lbl) in enumerate(results):
         img.save(f'img_{i}.tif', **img.info)